syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 #### Format column using converter

-Using converter, set the format of the column.
+We can customise the format of a particular column using converter.
-To set the format using converter, follow the code example:

 {% highlight xaml tabtitle="MainPage.xaml"%}
 <ContentPage.Resources>